 BUSY is a read only bit in the status register (S0) that is set to a 1 state when the device is executing a Page Program, Quad Page Program, Sector Erase, Block Erase, Chip Erase, Write Status Register or Erase/Program Security Register instruction.
-During this time the device will ignore further instructions except for the Read Status Register and Erase/Program Suspend instruction (see tw, tPP, tSE, tBE, and tCE in AC Characteristics).
+During this time the device will ignore further instructions except for the Read Status Register and Erase/Program Suspend instruction (see tw, tpp, tse, tbe, and tce in AC Characteristics).
 When the program, erase or write status/security register instruction has completed, the BUSY bit will be cleared to a 0 state indicating the device is ready for further instructions.
-Read Status Register instruction can always be used to poll the BUSY status during internal operations to determine if the operation has finished.

-The two die stack operation of BUSY bit is detailed on Two Die Stack Operations section.
+There is a limitation of four die stack operation of Busy bit is detailed on Four Die Stack Operations Application Note.